 Anyone who has good previous hill walking/ hiking experience and a good level of fitness.
 You can expect rough, rocky footpaths in more remote areas.
-You may encounter snow or straight forward glacier crossings and you may be above 3000m for days at a time.
+You may encounter snow or straight forward glacier crossings and you will be above 3000m for days at a time.
 Endurance is key to successful mountaineering several days in a row.
-A Typical days require 6-8 hours of climbing, and summit days can be up to 10-15 hours!
+A typical day require 6-8 hours of climbing, and summit days can be longer.

 Accommodation and huts